byui-cit/learning-modules/modules/js/organizing-modules/prepare1.md

 2. The Why? or When? of modules.
 This is harder for early programmers to see, and sometimes makes the concept of Modules or libraries feel hard.

 Here is a recommendation: Treat your coding like writing an essay.
 Getting your code working is your rough draft.
-Get it done any way you can.
+It's ok if it turns out a bit messy at first.
+It should be your own work, but seek for help if you need it, and **get it done**.
 Once you have it working then do a second pass.
-This is called _refactoring_ and is a common practice.
+This is called _refactoring_ and is a **common** practice.

 The second pass is where we will start applying our best practices.
 Look at your functions.
-Are there any that seem really long becuase they are trying to do too many things?
+Are there any that seem really long because they are trying to do too many things?
 Break them up!
 (Remember that a good function will do one thing and do it well) Have you declared lots of global variables?
 Try to get them into a more localized scope.
 Is there some code that feels like it should be re-usable?
 Extract it into a module.

 Focus on getting the problem solved first...then refine.
 Working in this manner will help you from becoming paralyzed by the _fear of doing it wrong_